futurice/vpn-management-client/README.md

 Description
 -----------

 The purpose of this Java Application is to make setting up a VPN connection easier.

+**Note:** You must have OpenVPN installed before running the wizard.
+For OS X, use [Tunnelblick](https://code.google.com/p/tunnelblick/).

 The application uses openssl to generate a .key file and a request that is sent to an API.
 The API responds by sending an sms to the users mobile